-All 6-12 students in Tennessee and the Mid-South are invited to participate in Memphis Jewish Federation’s 8th Annual Holocaust Art and Essay Competition.
+All 6-12 students in Tennessee and the Mid-South are invited to participate in Memphis Jewish Federation’s 9th Annual Holocaust Art and Essay Competition.

 Cash prizes for top winners in each category sponsored by the Tennessee Holocaust Commissioners from Memphis and their spouses: Allen and Eileen Exelbierd, Jack and Marilyn Belz, Jan and Andy Groveman, Josh and Joanna Lipman, and Leonid and Friderica Saharovici.
-All entries are due by the close of business, Thursday, March 23, 2017.
+All entries are due by the close of business, Tuesday, March 8, 2018.

 For more information, please contact Bluma Zuckerbrot-Finkelstein, email@example.com.

 First Place: Celeste Rodriguez, 7th Grade, Colonial Middle School

 Second Place: Gabrielle Smith, 8th Grade, Colonial Middle School